-All applications for grants should be sent to the administrator at the registered office, a few weeks before the scheduled trustees' meeting, i.e., by early February, May, August and November in advance of the meeting later that month.
-The volume of applications is often very high, and the trustees may close the nominal deadline well before the end (Latest News will always show the current position).
-Applicants therefore are advised not to wait until the end of the quarter before submission, the earlier the application the more considered the first appraisal.
+All applications for grants should be e-mailed to the administrator (see below) at the registered office, a few weeks before the scheduled trustees' meetings.
+The application window for every quarter, and the nominal deadline, is posted at Latest News, and is constantly updated.
+The volume of applications is now very high, and the trustees invariably close the nominal deadline well before the initial end.

 Applications (there is no set form) should include the following: